 Talking with a detox doctor about your plans to get sober is important to make sure that you are safe and well cared for during your recovery period.
 Quitting drugs and alcohol may be accompanied by a long and often unpleasant withdrawal period, during which time your body re-acclimates to its normal, healthy state — one where it is no longer dependent on substances just to feel normal.

-Abruptly quitting drugs or alcohol can cause a shock to your system, however, as it tries to function without the substances it has come to depend on.
-This shock is what causes severe withdrawal, the symptoms of which may include goosebumps and fever.
+Abruptly quitting drugs or alcohol can cause a shock to your system, as it tries to function without the substances it has come to depend on.
+This shock is what causes severe withdrawal, the physical symptoms may include goosebumps and fever, flu-like symptoms, nausea, diarrhea, hot and cold flashes, and muscle or body aches.
+It may also include several distressing psychological symptoms such as depressed mood, irritation, hallucinations, psychotic episodes, nervousness or anxiety, trouble sleeping, lethargy, and even thoughts of self-harm.
 Cravings are also incredibly common during the withdrawal process, which can lead many well-intentioned quitters to relapse.
 In fact, 95% of people who try to go through the detoxification process alone will likely relapse.

 This is where detox doctors come in.
 They can work with you to monitor your symptoms and provide you with a customized plan for your drug addiction or alcoholism treatment.
 They might suggest an inpatient clinic or an outpatient program, as well as connect you with any other types of counseling or support programs you may require.